 I had the honor and opportunity to meet personally with Alvaro Uribe (left), who speaks perfect English and taught at Washington D.C.'s Georgetown University after serving as president of Colombia.
 Before his reforms took hold, drug lords, crime and terrorism had stalked the Colombian nation.

-Daily Bell Chief Editor Anthony Wile and Dr. Mark Skousen were with me at the meeting.
 During his tenure, FARC's presence in Colombia was reduced from 20,000 members to roughly 8,000.
 We asked President Uribe why his government's policies on illegal drug trade and terrorism were so successful, especially when compared to the total failure in Mexico and even in the United States.
 His response concerning Mexico was quite revealing.

 President Uribe suggested three reasons his program had worked: